bentlema/puppet-tutorial-pe/tutorial/vbox/06-Puppet-Code-Practice.md

 }
 ```

-We've now defined a class, but this code will not do anything until we pin it to a node.
+We've now **defined** a class, but this code will not do anything until we pin it to a node.
+As soon as you save the manifest, puppet will *"see"* it on its next run.
+It will know that
+the class has been **defined**, but wont apply the code to any node until we **declare**
+the class for a node.
 Remember that thing called 'Node Classification'?

 Let's classify the **agent node** with the **common_packages class**.